Turistforeningen/node-dnt-connect/README.md

 var client = new Connect('myClientName', 'myBase64EncodedSecretKey');
 ```

+**Imortant!** The key should be a `base64` representation of your secret key in
+order for the `dnt-connect` package to decrypt the response from DNT Connect
+properly.

 ### Bounce

 Bounce is used to check if a user is currently authenticated with DNT Connect.